Pikmin 2: Plot

 After the events of Pikmin, Captain Olimar returns to his home planet Hocotate.
 He learns from his employer (a space transport company) that his co-worker, Louie, lost a shipment of luxury carrots to a "space rabbit".
 The company is forced to take out a large loan to cover the loss, and immediately sells Olimar's ship.
 When Olimar drops a bottle cap he brought home as a souvenir, an intelligent company ship appraises it as considerably valuable.
-The company president orders Olimar and Louie to take the ship to the planet where the treasure was found, and collect more of it to save the company.
+The company president orders Olimar and Louie to take this ship to the planet where the treasure was found, and collect more of it to save the company.

-Upon arriving on the Pikmin's planet, Olimar and Louie are initially separated, but reunite after working with the local red Pikmin population.
-In the process of finding treasure, they encounter White and Purple Pikmin, two new species that Olimar had never encountered before.
-After finding enough treasure, Olimar takes off for Hocotate, only to realize mid-flight that Louie was accidentally left behind.
-Though the debt is cleared, upon Olimar's suggestion the president decides that they must return to find treasures and help strengthen the company's finances, and joins Olimar on his return trip to the Pikmin's planet to find Louie.
-Eventually the pair encounters Louie in the Dream Den atop of a giant elemental creature called the Titan Dweevil that can harness the ability to switch between using fire, water, poison and electricity through treasures.
-After defeating the creature, Olimar and the president retrieve Louie and the final treasures, and depart the planet, leaving the Pikmin behind.
+Olimar and Louie crash land and are separated, but are reunited with the support of the local pikmin.
+While collecting valuables, they encounter white and purple varieties of pikmin, which Olimar had not encountered before.
+Louie's crew notes indicate that he is only interested in cooking and eating the alien flora and fauna.

+After finding enough treasure to cover the company debt, Olimar takes off for Hocotate, only to realize that Louie was somehow left behind.
+Olimar and the president decide to return to rescue Louie and collect more treasure to strengthen the company's finances.
+They eventually encounter him in a deep cave, atop a giant, weaponized spider-like creature called the Titan Dweevil.
+The various types of pikmin are needed to disarm and defeat it.
+Louie is recovered and the crew departs the planet, leaving the pikmin behind.

-In a special epilogue, it is revealed that Louie ate the entire shipment of Pikpik brand carrots he was delivering and falsified his report to the president to avoid trouble, causing the events of the game.
-It is also implied that he was controlling the Titan Dweevil, as the Hocotate Ship claims this in its sales pitch for Louie as a treasure.
+In a special epilogue, it is revealed that the missing shipment of luxury carrots was eaten by Louie, who falsified his report to the president to avoid trouble.
+A ship's log implies that he may have been controlling the Titan Dweevil.